MicrosoftDocs/Dynamics-365-Operations.et-ee/articles/fin-ops-core/fin-ops/get-started/help-overview.md

 ### <a name="accessing-task-guides-from-the-help-pane"></a>Spikri paanilt ülesande juhistele juurde pääsemine

-Enne, kui pääsete paanilt **Spikker** tegevuse juhistele juurde, peab süsteemiadministraator konfigureerima rakenduste Finance, Supply Chain Managment ja Commerce lehel **Süsteemi parameetrid** mõned sätted.
+Enne, kui pääsete paanilt **Spikker** tegevuse juhistele juurde, peab süsteemiadministraator konfigureerima rakenduste Finance, Supply Chain Management ja Commerce lehel **Süsteemi parameetrid** mõned sätted.
 Lugege lisateavet teemast [Tegevuse juhiste lisamine](help-connect.md#adding-task-guides).

 <!-- > [!NOTE]
 > - In order to configure Help, you must be signed in with an account in the same tenant as the tenant in which the app is deployed.